-Rae’s final piece, ‘Blood Red Lines’ will tour Newry, Dundalk and Belfast in February/ March this year.
+Rae’s final piece, ‘Blood Red Lines’ will tour Newry, Dundalk and Belfast in February/ March.

-In the play, survivors and former combatants wrestle with the complexity of how and what to tell the next generation, their individual rights set against the refusal of the state to share the truth, growing anxiety about the effect Brexit will have on peace… and the impact upon their own lives of the events they endured.
+In the play, victims and survivors wrestle with the complexity of how and what to tell the next generation, their individual rights set against the refusal of the state to share the truth, growing anxiety about the effect Brexit will have on peace… and the impact upon their own lives of the events they endured.

 The play is part of a wider ‘Border Stories’ programme, delivered by the Theatre and Peacebuilding Academy in Spring 2019, to foreground stories related to The Troubles in the South Armagh and Border Counties region.